IS THE MSN FNP PROGRAM AT TUSCULUM A DISTANCE EDUCATION PROGRAM?

 HOW LONG IS THE PROGRAM?

-The RN to MSN track is 7 semesters long full-time and a part time option is available and will have to be worked out with the Chair of Graduate Programs.
+The RN to MSN track is 6 semesters long full-time and a part time option is available and will have to be worked out with the MSN Program Director.

 The Post Master’s Certificate (PMC) is 4 semesters or less depending on the Gap Analysis from courses in the previous degree.
 Some courses are required to be taken at Tusculum in the Graduate Program.